Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

 2. Click the [DELETE] button in the *Storage locations* section.
     The notice *Please wait...
 Saving...* is displayed.
 The deleted storage shelf is no longer displayed in the list of storage locations.

-    > [Info] If the postings have already been made, the storage shelf cannot be deleted.
+    > [Info] If postings have already been made, the storage shelf cannot be deleted.
 A window with the following error message is displayed: *Error: Warehouse could not be deleted: Storage shelf not empty*.